 A survey of the Nobel Prizes for Chemistry awarded during the 20th century, reveals that the development of this field includes breakthroughs in all of its branches, with a certain dominance for progress in physical chemistry and its subcategories (chemical thermodynamics and chemical change), in chemical structure, in several areas of organic chemistry as well as in biochemistry.
 Of course, the borders between different areas are diffuse, therefore many Laureates will be mentioned in more than one place.

 The Nobel Prize for Chemistry in 1914 was awarded to Theodore William Richards of Harvard University for "his accurate determinations of the atomic weight of a large number of chemical elements".
 Most atomic weights in Cannizzaros table (see Section 1.2) had already been determined in the 19th century, particularly by the Belgian chemist Jean Servais Stas, but Richards showed that many of them were in error, mainly because Stas had worked with very concentrated solutions, leading to co-precipitation.
 In 1913 Richards had discovered that the atomic weight of natural lead and of that formed in radioactive decay of uranium minerals differ.
 This pointed to the existence of isotopes, i.e. atoms of the same element with different atomic weights, which was accurately demonstrated by Francis William Aston at Cambridge University, with the aid of an instrument developed by him, the mass spectrograph.
-Aston also showed that the atomic weights of pure isotopes are integral numbers, with the exception of hydrogen, the atomic weight of which is 1.008.
+Aston also showed that the atomic weights of pure isotopes are, whithin the resolution of his experiment, integral numbers, with the exception of hydrogen, for which he obtained the atomic weight 1.008.
 For his achievements Aston received the Nobel Prize for Chemistry in 1922.

 One branch of physical chemistry deals with chemical events at the interface of two phases, for example, solid and liquid, and phenomena at such interfaces have important applications all the way from technical to physiological processes.
 Detailed studies of adsorption on surfaces, were carried out by Irving Langmuir at the research laboratory of General Electric Company, and when he was awarded the Nobel Prize for Chemistry in 1932, he was the first industrial scientist to receive this distinction.